SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### DNS

 DNS|Domain Name System
+the problem that both the hosts file and DNS want to solve is mapping hostnames/domain names to IP addresses. the hosts file came about in the ARPANET era, where it was manually shared and updated.
 DNS superceded the hosts file for the most part.
 Today, the hosts file is used in some network bootstrapping, but mainly as a resource for internet resource blocking/redirection
 To use the hosts file to block something, set its IP address to 0.0.0.0